Rust-Simply/iriss-scripts/src/scripts/iriss-02.md

 Anything that lives inside a variable goes on the stack, and anything on the stack must be of known size when the program is compiled.

 In Rust, we have a specific name for this "Sized".
-Things like numbers, characters, booleans and even tuples are Sized, but a string of characters is not, it is "Unsized".
+Things like numbers, characters, and booleans are Sized, but a string of characters is not, it is "Unsized".

 So where does our data live if not inside the variables?

 Returning to the top, you'll remember that our `actual` variable has the type `&str`.
-The ampersand tells us the value is a reference to another type, that type being the "str" which what we call a string slice.
+The ampersand tells us the value is a reference, and the "str" tells us that it's a reference to a string slice.

 A reference is something that points to where some actual data is,